 Volbrecht has coached nine different players who have received a total of 19 All-NACC honors in 10 seasons as head coach, including Roger Fleming Players of the Year Jacob Mortell (2016) and Danny Behm (2009), and Freshman of the Year Sean Esenberg (2013) and Jake Gaudynski (2012).

 A four-year letterwinner (2000-2003) on the Warriors men's golf team, Volbrecht served as team captain for two seasons.
-His career was highlighted by a second-place finish at the Lakeland Invitational during his senior season.
-He graduated from WLC in 2004 with a bachelor of arts degree in English.
-He went on to receive his master's degree in student affairs administration from Ball State University in 2006.
+His career was highlighted by a second-place finish at the Lakeland Invitational his senior season.
+He graduated from WLC in 2004 with a bachelor's degree in English.
+He went on to receive a master's degree in student affairs administration from Ball State University in 2006.

-Volbrecht attended Badger High School in Lake Geneva, and was a two-year letterwinner on the Badgers men's golf team.
+Volbrecht attended Badger High School in Lake Geneva, where he was a two-year letterwinner on the Badgers' men's golf team.